alphana/logging-approach/README.md

 # logging-approach
 Busybox for log generator

-Kafka to as a log target
+Kafka as a log target